Judeo-Islamic philosophies (800–1400): The apotheosis of philosophy

-The twelfth century saw the apotheosis of pure philosophy and the decline of the Kalam, which latter, being attacked by both the philosophers and the orthodox, perished for lack of champions.
-This supreme exaltation of philosophy was due, in great measure, to Al-Ghazali (c.
-1058-1111) among the Arabs, and to Judah Halevi (1140) among the Jews.
-In fact, the attacks directed against the philosophers by Gazzali in his work, "TuḦfat al-Falasafa" (The Destruction of the Philosophers), not only produced, by reaction, a current favorable to philosophy, but induced the philosophers themselves to profit by his criticism, they thereafter making their theories clearer and their logic closer.
+In the twelfth century, pure philosophy peaked while the Kalam declined, ultimately fading due to attacks from philosophers and orthodox theologians.
+This rise in philosophy was largely influenced by Al-Ghazali (c.
+1058–1111) among the Arabs and Judah Halevi (1140) among the Jews.
+In fact, the attacks directed against the philosophers by Gazzali in his work, "TuḦfat al-Falasafa" (The Destruction of the Philosophers), not only produced, by reaction, a current favorable to philosophy but induced the philosophers themselves to profit from his criticism, they thereafter making their theories clearer and their logic closer.
 The influence of this reaction brought forth the two greatest philosophers that the Arabic Peripatetic school ever produced, namely, Ibn Baja (Avempace) and Ibn Roshd (Averroes), both of whom undertook the defense of philosophy.

 Gazzali found an imitator in the person of Judah ha-Levi.
-This illustrious poet took upon himself to free religion from the shackles of speculative philosophy, and to this end wrote the "Cuzari," in which he sought to discredit all schools of philosophy alike.
+This illustrious poet took it upon himself to free religion from the shackles of speculative philosophy and, to this end, wrote the "Cuzari", in which he sought to discredit all schools of philosophy alike.
 He passes severe censure upon the Motekallamin for seeking to support religion by philosophy.
 He says, "I consider him to have attained the highest degree of perfection who is convinced of religious truths without having scrutinized them and reasoned over them" ("Cuzari," v.).
-Then he reduced the chief propositions of the Motekallamin, to prove the unity of God, to ten in number, describing them at length, and concluding in these terms: "Does the Kalam give us more information concerning God and His attributes than the prophet did?"
+Then he reduced the chief propositions of the Motekallamin, to prove the unity of God, to ten in number, describing them at length and concluding in these terms: "Does the Kalam give us more information concerning God and His attributes than the prophet did?"
 (Ib. iii. and iv.)
 Aristotelianism finds no favor in his eyes, for it is no less given to details and criticism; Neoplatonism alone suited him somewhat, owing to its appeal to his poetic temperament.

-But the Hebrew Gazzali was no more successful than his Arabian prototype; and his attacks, although they certainly helped to discredit the Kalam—for which no one cared any longer—were altogether powerless against Peripatetic philosophy, which soon found numerous defenders.
-In fact, soon after the "Cuzari" made its appearance, Abraham ibn Daud published his "Emunah Ramah" (The Sublime Faith), wherein he recapitulated the teachings of the Peripatetics, Al-Farabi and Ibn Sina, upon the physics and metaphysics of Aristotle, and sought to demonstrate that these theories were in perfect harmony with the doctrines of Judaism.
+The Jewish Gazzali was not more successful than his Arabian counterpart.
+While his critiques contributed to the decline of the Kalam, which lost its relevance, they were ineffective against Peripatetic philosophy, subsequently gaining many defenders.
+In fact, soon after the "Cuzari" made its appearance, Abraham ibn Daud published his "Emunah Ramah" (The Sublime Faith), wherein he recapitulated the teachings of the Peripatetics, Al-Farabi, and Ibn Sina, upon the physics and metaphysics of Aristotle, and sought to demonstrate that these theories were in perfect harmony with the doctrines of Judaism.
 "It is an error generally current," says Ibn Daud in the preface of his book, "that the study of speculative philosophy is dangerous to religion.
 True philosophy not only does not harm religion, it confirms and strengthens it."